LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 ##### How to find

-I typically just attempt submission of an empty form, if there is no feedback presented with text, I will then look for icons and then, ultimately changes in colour and I will detrmine wether that colour meets 3:1 against from its previous colour.
+I typically just attempt submission of an empty form, if there is no feedback presented with text, I will then look for icons and then, ultimately changes in colour and I will detrmine whether that colour meets 3:1 against from its previous colour.
 This is only focused on colour, though, just getting that colour to pass will not be sufficient to pass other success criteria.

 As a side note, i would separately check the contrast of icons and borders, etc, to ensure they met 1.4.11 Non-text Contrast (AA), but we've just found a change of colour here, so 1.4.3 is applicable.